MSTEWARDSON/LinkStatus/README.md

 # LinkStatus

-LinkStatus reads a supplied file and finds and checks links.
+LinkStatus reads a supplied file, finds, and checks links via a GET request.
 The program returns the status codes of the links and lists them for the user.
+This program was developed using the GO programming language.

 ## Installation